Glover's Reef Getaway

 We depart by charter boat to our private Basecamp on Southwest Caye, located on the Glover’s Reef Marine Reserve.
 Upon arrival, you’ll receive a camp orientation before settling into your ocean view tent cabana.
 Our guides will begin by showing you the fundamentals of sea kayaking, snorkeling, and tropical water safety.
 Once that’s done, you and your group will go paddling to a nearby patch reef and start exploring some of the 700 sites Glover’s Reef Atoll has to offer.

-Accommodation: Glover’s Reef Basecamp on Southwest Caye
+Accommodation: Glover’s Reef Basecamp

 Meals: Breakfast, Lunch, Dinner